Volodymyr-Yeikovych/PasswordManager/README.md

 # PasswordManager
-A C++ project for PJATK for PJC subject
+A C++ project for PJATK, PJC subject